Ciphers and Constellations, in Love with a Woman

-Ciphers and Constellations in Love with a Woman (Xifrats i constellacions, en l'amor amb una dona) is a painting by Joan Miró created in 1941.
+Ciphers and Constellations in Love with a Woman (Xifrats i constellacions, en l'amor amb una dona) is a painting by Joan Miró created in 1941, in Palma, Spain.
 The medium is gouache, watercolor, and graphite on paper, and the work's dimensions are 46 × 38 cm.
 It is in the Art Institute of Chicago, Chicago, Illinois, USA.
 It is one of the 23 pieces in Miró's Constellations series.

+The work was first exhibited in 1945, in the Pierre Matisse Gallery after the gallery had acquired it in 1944.
+In 1953, the Art Institute of Chicago acquired the painting.

 The painting inspired a poem of the same title by Ruth Moon Kempher.